-The issue tracker can be configured by an administrator to suit a wide variety of workflow applications.
-Multiple issue trackers can be defined in the same folder; their settings can be unique or shared
+An issue tracker can be configured by an administrator to suit a wide variety of workflow applications.
+To define an issue tracker, you first create an Issue List Definition

 Set Up an Issue Tracker

-- Click Save.
+- Click (Insert new row).

 button on the issues list grid border.

-The issues admin page looks like this:
+The issues admin page begins with Issues List Properties

 The Singular item name